cloudogu/gitops-playground/README.md

 The applications implement a simple staging mechanism:

-* After a successful Jenkins build, the staging application will be deployed into the cluster.
+* After a successful Jenkins build, the staging application will be deployed into the cluster by the GitOps operator.
-* The production applications can be deployed by accepting Pull Requests.
+* Deployment of production applications can be triggered by accepting pull requests.

 Note that we are working on moving the GitOps-related logic into a [gitops-build-lib](https://github.com/cloudogu/gitops-build-lib) for Jenkins.
 See the README there for more options like
 * staging,
 * resource creation,
-* validation (fail early).
+* validation (fail early / shift left).

-Please note that it might take about 1 Minute after the PullRequest has been accepted for the GitOps operator to start deploying.
+Please note that it might take about a minute after the pull request has been accepted for the GitOps operator to start deploying.
 Alternatively you can trigger the deployment via the respective GitOps operator's CLI (flux) or UI (argo CD)